smart-on-fhir/patient-browser/README.md

 The you can use it by adding a `config=my-test-config` to your query string.
 Keep in mind that when using this tool tu update existing config file, the data will be updated properly bu any comments will be lost!

+NOTE: If you don't provide the `-f` the result configuration will be printed to stdout.

 ## URL Options
 Some of the options above plus some additional ones can be passed via the URL.
 The app recognizes two types of parameters - search parameters and hash parameters.
 The search parameters are those listed after the first `?` and hash parameters are listed after a `?` character that is preceded by a `#` character.
 In other words, the hash portion of the URL can have it's own query string portion.